Romuald Wadagni

+Kossi Mbueke Romuald Wadagni (born 20 June 1976) is a Beninese politician and businessman who has served as the ninth president of Benin since 2026.
+Prior to that, he served as Minister of Economy and Finance under President Patrice Talon from 2016 to 2026, and worked for the consulting firm Deloitte prior to entering politics.

-Early life
+Early life and education

-Wadagni was born in Benin in 1976 in Lokossa.
+Kossi Mbueke Romuald Wadagni was born in Lokossa on 20 June 1976, the eldest of five children.
 His father, Nestor Wadagni, a statistician and economist with a degree from ENSAE, had a career in the Beninese civil service before writing a thesis in fundamental mathematics after his retirement.
 From an early age, he took an interest in manual work and trained himself in bricklaying and mechanics.
-As the eldest of five children, he developed his sense of responsibility by managing the family house renovation.

-Education

-After obtaining a scientific baccalaureate in Benin, he continued his studies in France.
-From 1995 to 1999, he studied at the École supérieure des affaires de Grenoble (ESA) where he obtained a master's degree in Finance, graduating top of his class.
+After obtaining a scientific baccalauréat in Benin, Wadagni continued his studies in France.
+From 1995 to 1999, he studied at the École supérieure des affaires de Grenoble (ESA) (now Institut d'administration des entreprises de Grenoble) where he obtained a master's degree in finance, graduating top of his class.
 During his studies in Grenoble, he met a partner from Deloitte who identified his potential and recruited him into the consulting firm in 1998.

-Career in the private sector
+Business career

-At the end of his studies, Wadagni joined the Deloitte office in Lyon where he stayed for four years and became supervisor.

-In 2003, he obtained the U.S. Certified Public Accountant, and left France to join the United States.
-In Boston, he joined the Deloitte office as an Audit Manager.
+At the end of his studies, Wadagni joined the Deloitte office in Lyon, where he stayed for four years and became a supervisor.
+In 2003, he passed the US Uniform Certified Public Accountant Examination and left France for the United States.
+In Boston, he joined the Deloitte office as an audit manager.
 He stayed there for 3 years, until 2006.
-He worked for large companies such as Orange, and was involved in mergers and acquisitions.
-In 2007, he attended the Harvard Business School and completed a specialised training in Private Equity and Venture Capital.
+He worked with companies including Orange, and was involved in mergers and acquisitions.
+In 2007, he attended the Harvard Business School and completed a training in private equity and venture capital.

-He was promoted partner of the firm in 2012, at the age of 36, thanks to his expertise, his network, his multicultural profile and his knowledge of the American and French systems.
-With this promotion, he became the youngest partner ever of Deloitte.
+Wadagni was promoted in 2012, becoming a partner at Deloitte at the age of 36.
 He participated in the structuring of Deloitte's activities in the zone, which in 2012 included Ivory Coast, Senegal, Benin, Gabon, Congo, Equatorial Guinea, the Democratic Republic of Congo, Morocco, Algeria and Tunisia.
 In the DRC, Wadagni opened the Deloitte offices in Kinshasa and Lubumbashi in 2012.
-As Professional Practice Director on the African continent, Romuald Wadagni ensured that international standards were applied by the entire Deloitte network in Francophone Africa.
-In November 2015, he was appointed Head of Audit Francophone Africa.
+As Professional Practice Director for the African continent, Romuald Wadagni ensured that international standards were applied by the entire Deloitte network in Francophone Africa.
+In November 2015, he became the head of auditing for Francophone Africa.

 In 2015, Wadagni re-enrolled at Harvard as part of the (non-degree) General Management Program of Harvard Business School.

-In 2016, he had 17 years of expertise in French (Paris and Lyon), American (Boston and New York) and African (Lubumbashi) firms of Deloitte.
-He is recognized for his expertise in IFRS, US GAAP conversion assignment missions, offerings type transactions (IPO, fund-raising, etc.) as well as in the restructuring of public and private companies.
+By 2016, he had accrued 17 years of expertise in French (Paris and Lyon), American (Boston and New York), and African (Lubumbashi) firms of Deloitte.
+He is recognized for his expertise in IFRS, US GAAP conversion assignment missions, offering-type transactions (IPO, fund-raising, etc.), as well as in the restructuring of public and private companies.